 What to look for in a therapist for communication issues

-Factors to take into account when choosing a therapist for communication issues include:
+Factors to consider when choosing a therapist for communication issues include:

 - Qualifications: It can be difficult to decide which type of mental health professional to see, with so many different provider types available.
 Most importantly, look for a currently licensed mental health professional.
 You can work with any provider type, as most therapists will have training in communication skills.
 That said, if you think medication might be needed, make sure you see a psychiatrist.
-This particular type of mental health professional is able to prescribe.
+This particular type of mental health professional can prescribe medication if necessary.

 - Therapy type: Alongside this, you’ll also want to prioritize the therapy type that appeals to you, as discussed in the section above.